The following pages present a framework for a self-guided retreat based on the Spiritual Exercises of St. Ignatius of Loyola.

 We encourage married couples to do this retreat together and to act also as guides for each other helping to recognize the direction these Steps are bringing them, and helping to sort through the emerging feelings, insights of each and making together their common decisions.
 Simple directions regarding what to do will be given along the way.

 Our plan is that one should take one Step every two weeks but you can follow your own schedule.
 You can take one step daily, weekly or biweekly according the circumstances.
 We encourage you to experiment with the retreat to see how it works better for you, from the time of the sessions to the place where you do your reflections or sharing.

 An excellent way of doing the online retreat is to arrange it in harmony with the liturgical year of the Church, that is to meditate during the exercises on the mysteries of faith that are celebrated in the same time also in the daily Mass and in other liturgical prayers of the Church.
-For this reason we provide here a Liturgical Calendar for the online retreat.
-(If you begin the retreat in August-September of the current year then you can join in time to follow this Calendar).
+See more about it at this page: Calendar for a retreat

 Besides the convenient time and place you will need a Bible and a notebook for recording your experiences.
 And of course you will need the desire to go through these Steps.
 You can contact us with questions or comment by e-mail.